 SignificanceThe direction of the magnetic field at point P is determined by the right-hand rule, as shown in the previous chapter.
 If there are other wires in the diagram along with the arc, and you are asked to find the net magnetic field, find each contribution from a wire or arc and add the results by superposition of vectors.
 Make sure to pay attention to the direction of each contribution.
 Also note that in a symmetric situation, like a straight or circular wire, contributions from opposite sides of point P cancel each other.

-The wire loop forms a full circle of radius R and current I. What is the magnitude of the magnetic field at the center?
+Check Your Understanding The wire loop forms a full circle of radius R and current I. What is the magnitude of the magnetic field at the center?